JupiterOne/sdk/docs/integrations/development.md

 sent when starting the synchronization process to prevent data that should be retained in the graph from being removed.

-After the collection phase, the integration summary and partial datasets metadata will be written to disk in the `.j1-integration/summary.json` file.
+After the collection phase, the integration summary and partial dataset metadata will be written to disk in the `.j1-integration/summary.json` file.

 Here is an example of what the summary file would look like.